tokenized/tokenized-sdk-example-react/README.md

 **`React hook`** Provides information about the primary vault in the user’s current profile.
-Pass the `id` of the vault into [`useFilteredBalances`](#module_@tokenized/sdk-react-private.useFilteredBalances) to get a list of the assets in the vault.
+Pass the `id` of the vault into [`useFilteredBalances`](#module_@tokenized/sdk-react-private.useFilteredBalances) to get a list of the instruments in the vault.

 _Currently only a single primary vault is supported per profile._